 When you use asynchronous APIs in your Universal Windows Platform (UWP) app, your code makes non-blocking calls in a consistent way.
 When you implement these asynchronous patterns in your own API definitions, callers can understand and use your code in a predictable way.

-Here are some common tasks that require calling asynchronous UWP APIs.
+Here are some common tasks that require calling asynchronous Windows Runtime APIs.

 Displaying a message dialog